danfuzz/lactoserv/doc/configuration/3-built-in-services.md

   grant, when there is insufficient burst capacity to satisfy all active clients.
 Attempts to queue up more result in token denials (e.g. network connections closed instead of sending bytes).
-* `maxQueueGrantSize` -- Optional maximum possible size of a grant given to a requester in the wait queue, in tokens.
+* `maxQueueGrantSize` &mdash; Optional maximum possible size of a grant given to a requester in the wait queue, in tokens.
 If not specified, it is the same as the `maxBurstSize`.
 (It is really only meaningful for `data` limiting, because `connections` and `requests` are only requested one at a time.)